idiap/pkwrap/README.md

 custom versions of Kaldi and CLIF.
 Moreover, if one simply wanted to converting Tensors in GPU to Kaldi CuMatrix was not efficient (the general route afaik would be Tensor GPU -> Tensor CPU -> Kaldi Matrix CPU -> Kaldi Matrix GPU).

-**Pykaldi2** provides a beta version of LF-MMI training, which anyway uses Pykaldi functions.
+**Pykaldi2** provides a version of LF-MMI training, which uses Pykaldi functions.

 ## INSTALLATION